-Because students are usually muted by default, they were not engaging with the trainer, nor with the other students — an experience most people opposed to pre-recorded trainings usually claim they need.
+Because students are usually muted by default, they were often not engaging with the trainer, nor with the other students — an experience most people who are opposed to taking pre-recorded trainings usually claim they need.

 Having students unmute their microphone throughout the training was not feasible due to the loud environment some of the students were in (sometimes with TVs on and family members conversing in the background... also not conducive to learning).

 For a student to earn a diploma, and ultimately, a board certification, they need to be evaluated doing each and every technique taught at a certification training.
 In a live training, this can be accomplished by having one trainer, one team member, or (most commonly) one volunteer (known as an "evaluator") for every nine people in the training.
 The evaluator can stand in the middle of three groups of three people each, listening to, watching, assisting, and evaluating the students to ensure they have integrated the information and are executing it properly.